- In Retrospect

 Boris Beker, a true CEE citizen with roots in Serbia, Germany and Hungary (alternatively: globetrotter and workaholic), studied Journalism and Communication Sciences at the University of Vienna.
 He worked in the Parliament of Vojvodina and for agencies in the PR and advertising industry in Austria and Southeast Europe, before he founded his own agency network in early 2010.
 Since 2015, he has been supporting the LET'S CEE Film Festival in the area of communication, especially with a focus on countries such as Hungary, Bosnia-Herzegovina, Serbia, Macedonia, Bulgaria, Romania etc.

-Gloria Dimmel, originally from Lower Austria, studied Slavic and Scandinavian Studies at the University of Vienna, focusing on Russian and Danish.
-She was able to expand her language skills on various stays abroad at the Herzen University of St. Petersburg and the University of Copenhagen.
-She has been part of the LET’S CEE team since 2014 and was responsible for translations and editorial work.
-She became Editorial Director in 2016.
+Gloria Dimmel studied Slavic and Scandinavian Studies at the University of Vienna, focusing on Russian and Danish.
+She was able to deepen her language skills on various stays abroad at the Herzen University of St. Petersburg and the University of Copenhagen.
+She further gained work experience in publishing and art and culture management.
+She has been part of the LET'S CEE team since 2014 and was responsible for translations and editorial work.
+She became Editorial Director for festival publications (catalogue, programme booklet) in 2016.

 Lora Djurovic, originally from Serbia, is a professionally trained actress with a master’s degree in Project Management in creative industries.
 She finished the Academy of Arts (Department of Drama) in Belgrade as well as the Faculty of Organisational Sciences.
 She played in several theatres in Serbia and previously worked for other festivals.
 Lora has extensive experience in moderating major events.
 She speaks various foreign languages including English, Russian and other Slavic languages.